Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/introduction.rst

   inside of it (with all relevant textures).
 The FBX import step will join all FBX and OBJ files together into one model.
 In addition, putting multiple assets in one folder reduces the caching amount possible.
 * The Blend2Bam step is especially fragile and will cease to work if the textures are not in the same folder with the model.
 It is a workaround for a Panda3D limitation.
-This step is required for 3D workflows, so the textures have to be in the same folder with the model.
+This step is required for 3D workflows (unless YABEE is used instead, which is slightly less fragile), so the textures have to be in the same folder with the model.
 * The intermediate folder starts empty.
 It will be changed over time as models are compiled.
 It can be safely deleted with no consequences except you won't be able to debug a certain compilation step.